-This course is designed to teach the history of the theater and the principles of drama.
-It also covers the development of theater production and the study of selected plays as theatrical presentations.
+This course is an introduction to the elements of the theatre, the principles of drama, and the development of theatrical productions.

 THR 131: ACTING TECHNIQUES I

 This is the first of a two-course sequence in which the student will focus on the development of the body and voice as the performing instruments in acting.
 Emphasis is placed on pantomime, improvisation, acting exercises, and building characterizations in short acting scenes.